Prove all things; hold fast that which is good. (1Th 5:21).

 Conclusion: An Evangelical Approach to Spiritual Warfare #

 Evangelicals aim to approach spiritual warfare with a biblically grounded, Christ-centered perspective.
-Concerns about
+Concerns about The Order of Exorcists and some spiritual warfare practices include:

 - Overreliance on rituals and traditions not found in Scripture.